apache/cordova-plugin-file-transfer/README.md

 __Parameters__:

-- __fileURL__: Filesystem URL representing the file on the device.
+- __fileURL__: Filesystem URL representing the file on the device or a [data: URI](https://en.wikipedia.org/wiki/Data_URI_scheme).
 For backwards compatibility, this can also be the full path of the file on the device.
-(See [Backwards Compatibility Notes] below)
+(See [Backwards Compatibility Notes](#backwards-compatibility-notes) below)

 - __server__: URL of the server to receive the file, as encoded by `encodeURI()`.